How to Travel for Less

 If you’re not sure what fees you’re paying, be sure not to frequently withdraw small amounts of currency.
 Both the bank operating the ATM and your bank at home could be charging flat fees for every withdrawal.
 If you’re taking out $200, $5 in fees isn’t a big deal (although mostly avoidable if you plan ahead).
 If you’re taking out only $20 every time, $5 in fees is a huge surcharge proportionally, and that same $200, over the course of 10 withdrawals, will cost you $50 in fees.

 Also, try not to change money at zero-commission foreign exchange booths at airports or urban areas.
 Sure you’re avoiding commissions, but you’re also getting an exchange rate that could be 10% worse than the actual rate.
 And it never hurts to notify your bank of your travel plans.
 You don’t want to be 10 time zones away from home and suddenly find that you have a fraud alert on your account that’s preventing you from accessing your funds.

 4. Always Pay in Local Currency

 When you’re in a store paying with a credit card, you’ll frequently get asked whether you want the charge to go through to your card in dollars or in the local currency.
-Always choose the local currency.
+Always choose the local currency to make travel more affordable.
 If you choose dollars, you have no control over the exchange rate, and you’ll likely pay 2-3% more than you would have if your credit card had done the conversion.